msank00/msank00.github.io/_posts/2019-08-06-blog_204_ML_NLP_Part_2.md

 # What is POS tagger?

- > A Part-Of-Speech Tagger (POS Tagger) is a piece of software that reads text in some language and assigns parts of speech to each word (and other token), such as noun, verb, adjective, etc.
+ > :sparkles: A Part-Of-Speech Tagger (POS Tagger) is a piece of software that reads text in some language and assigns parts of speech to each word (and other token), such as noun, verb, adjective, etc.

-PoS taggers use an algorithm to label terms in text bodies.
-These taggers make more complex categories than those defined as basic PoS, with tags such as “noun-plural” or even more complex labels.
+In POS tagging, the goal is to label a sentence (a sequence of words or tokens) with tags like ADJECTIVE, NOUN, PREPOSITION, VERB, ADVERB, ARTICLE.

+For example, given the sentence “Bob drank coffee at Starbucks”, the labeling might be “Bob (NOUN) drank (VERB) coffee (NOUN) at (PREPOSITION) Starbucks (NOUN)”.

 ## How to build a POS simple tagger?
 How to account for the new word?